Identification, Images, & Information

 Identification

-A long, slender mantis that is often confused with a walkingstick, especially when it moves with its forearms outstretched.
-Males have long wings and are good fliers.
-Females are wingless and resemble a pine needle (1).
+A long, slender mantis often confused with a walkingstick, especially when it moves with forelimbs outstretched.
+Males have long wings and are good fliers, females are wingless and resemble a pine needle(1); the hind portion of the pronotum is 3-4 times as long as the front portion(1)

 Range

-Southern U.S. and Mexico
+Southern US and Mexico

 Habitat

 Grass, flowers, and shrubs.
-Sometimes attracted to lights at night.
+Comes to lights.

 Life Cycle